SEO for the Rest of Us

 Be generous with links.
 They are the lifeblood of the internet, and you should be linking off of your site to authoritative sources.

 There is much more to it, of course, and what happens off site is critical, but this is the really important stuff that you can do as a matter of practice, and it will go a long way toward making your content more accessible on the web.
-If you want to learn the specific steps you can take to significantly improve your on-site SEO, then get this handy guide we created: “15 Simple Things You Can Do to Dramatically Improve On-site SEO.”
-You can click below to sign up for our mailing list and get access to our library of downloadable guides, which includes the guide:
+If you want to learn the specific steps you can take to significantly improve your on-site SEO, then click at the bottom to get this handy guide we created: “15 Simple Things You Can Do to Dramatically Improve On-site SEO.”